Typical A-level offer

 Why study BA Spanish and Latin American Studies?

 - Aberystwyth is top in Wales for Iberian Languages (The Complete University Guide, 2017) and ranked 8th in the UK for Modern Languages (The Guardian 2019 league table).

 - In the 2018 Complete University Guide, Iberian Studies at Aberystwyth was ranked 3rd in the UK.

 - For the subject of Modern Languages, Aberystwyth University is ranked 5th in the UK for students entering employment or further study 6 months after graduation.
 (The Guardian League Table, 2018)

 - If you are a Beginner in the Spanish Language, do not worry, you will be taught on our Spanish Beginners Language course and in your first year, your language skills will rapidly advance and you will join the Advanced students in the second year.

-> - If you are entering this course with a Spanish A-Level, you will continue to develop your linguistic competencies but at the same time be enrolled onto the Hispanic Civilisation course where you will begin your journey through the culture, literature, film and politics of Spain and Latin America.
+- If you are entering this course with a Spanish A-Level (or equivalent), you will continue to develop your linguistic competencies but at the same time be enrolled onto the Hispanic Civilisation course where you will begin your journey through the culture, literature, film and politics of Spain and Latin America.

-> - You will also have the opportunity to study Brazilian-Portuguese to enhance your employability opportunities further.
+- You will also have the opportunity to study Brazilian-Portuguese to enhance your employability opportunities further.

 - Our ground-breaking ‘Study and Research skills’ course in the first year will equip you with the most advanced skills necessary to successfully complete your degree.

 - The Department of Modern Languages is a close knit department in which the student is the primary focus.
 We know all of our students by name and a real sense of community is developed in which lecturers and tutors are always on hand to guide the students through their studies.